praneybehl/tinacms/.github/PULL_REQUEST_TEMPLATE.md

 4. It must have conventional-commits that clearly explain what has been changed

-Small is beautiful!
+## Small is beautiful!

 PRs should be small.
 They should be made up of many small commits, with clear commit messages explaining _what_ has been changed and _why_.
 The tests should be short and specific, with single assertions.

+## Opening a PR from a fork?

+For security reasons, Github Actions workflows do not run on forks.

+A tinacms maintainer will switch your pull request's base branch to a new branch.
+Once reviewed, the pull request will be merged to the new branch to make sure it still passes the Github Actions workflows.

 -->